-Introducing Claire Thomas to the FRĒDA WOMEN series
+Introducing Claire Thomas to the FRĒDA WOMAN series

 Can you tell me a bit about your background and your start in cooking?